This page was last updated on 07 May, 2021.

 Detailed Tourist Information

-Travellers from third countries listed as affected countries or displayed as such on the map (https://bit.ly/39ymPps) , should:
+Travellers from third countries listed as risk (https://bit.ly/3sOWkTi) areas should:

-– have a certificate of an healthcare institution or a laboratory test result form proving a negative laboratory test for COVID-19 disease performed not earlier than 48 hours before returning to / arriving in the Republic of Lithuania.
-The form can be in Lithuanian, English or Russian.
-Alternatively, the traveler should contact the Coronavirus Hotline tel.
-1808 or the institution performing laboratory tests for COVID-19 disease and register for the test within 24 hours from arrival in the Republic of Lithuania.
+– have a certificate proving a negative laboratory test for COVID-19 disease performed not earlier than 72 hours before arriving in the Republic of Lithuania.
+The form can be in any of the official languages of the European Union.
+Children aged 16 and under are exempt from the test obligation.

-– self-isolate for 14 days from the day of arrival in the Republic of Lithuania.
-The isolation period may be shortened after a negative SARS-Co-V2 PCR test for COVID-19 (coronavirus infection) performed not earlier than on the 10th day of self-isolation (the test is carried out at own expense);
+– self-isolate for 10 days from the day of arrival in the Republic of Lithuania following the applicable isolation measures.
+The isolation period may be shortened after a negative SARS-Co-V2 PCR test for COVID-19 (coronavirus infection) performed not earlier than on day 7 of self-isolation (the test is carried out at own expense).;

 Every traveller returning to or arriving in Lithuania by regular, special or charter transport by air, sea, or land, will have to electronically submit their personal data to the National Public Health Centre.
 This means that before boarding a plane, ferry, bus, or train, a traveller will have to fill in a form on the website of the National Public Health Centre, and present the confirmation received, the QR code, at the time of boarding.